🎨 Top considerations for the color matching process

 • The Importance of Color Matching in Packaging

 Getting the colors right is a fundamental part of your branding and packaging experience.

 However, translating colors to the physical packaging and getting an exact match can often be challenging for designers.

 What’s on the screen can greatly differ from the physical product, and even if you choose colors strategically, it can be stressful when you see they just don’t match the way they should.

 This article will explore the color matching process in more detail, the different types of shades, and other factors that can lead to a less-than-perfect color match.

-What is Color Matching?
+What is the Color Matching Process?

 The process of colour matching is to find and approve colours that match on-screen and off-screen.

 This ensures that colours that you see on-screen are accurate once the design is printed.

 The process entails looking at the hue, saturation, and brightness of the colours on-screen and making sure they are reflective of what you will see when you receive the final product.